Faith-based Community Organizing: The State of the Field, by Mark R. Warren and Richard L. Wood

 While recognizing the important accomplishments of FBCO, we must also note the significant challenges it faces if it is to continue to grow in size and impact.
 In particular, FBCO groups need to broaden their base of organizing, and they need to achieve the capacity to leverage power beyond the local level, eventually to the national level.
 FBCO groups have begun serious efforts to achieve these goals.
 They have endeavored to expand beyond their traditional base to work with a variety of non-congregational institutions like unions and schools, and to reach out to new religious and social constituencies.
 Many groups collaborate now at state and regional levels so that they can achieve more ambitious policy goals.
 Both of these processes need to continue and expand for FBCO to develop the power to confront large-scale economic and political institutions.
 Meanwhile, FBCO groups continue to struggle to acquire adequate funding for their work and a sufficient number of qualified organizers.
 FBCO will need to deepen staff training and continue to build strategic relationships with other institutional forces like unions.
 Recent experimentation in all of these areas offers promising directions for action.

-In striving to achieve these goals, faith-based organizing faces a series of strategic choices that will be crucial to the future of the field.
-In our view, the field can benefit from a broad and continuing dialogue both within faith-based organizing and with leaders from other institutional sectors (see appendix for a series of questions that might shape such a dialogue).
+In this regard, faith-based organizing faces a series of strategic choices about how best to accomplish these goals that will be crucial to the future of the field.
+In our view, the field can benefit from a broad and continuing dialogue both within faith-based organizing and with leaders from other institutional sectors.
 If the field can successfully address its challenges, FBCO promises to become one of the cornerstones of a more democratic future for all Americans.